fireeye/OpenIOC_1.1/README.md

     they are described in XPath 2.0.

     ```
-                   String  Md5sum  IPAddr  Integer DateTime
+                   String  Md5sum  IPAddr  Integer DateTime Bool  Float
-    is              yes     yes     yes     yes     yes
+    is              yes     yes     yes     yes     yes      yes   yes
-    contains        yes     no      no      no      no
+    contains        yes     no      no      no      no       no    no
-    matches         yes     no      yes     no      no
+    matches         yes     no      yes     no      no       no    no
-    starts-with     yes     no      no      no      no
+    starts-with     yes     no      no      no      no       no    no
-    ends-with       yes     no      no      no      no
+    ends-with       yes     no      no      no      no       no    no
-    greater-than    no      no      no      yes     yes
+    greater-than    no      no      no      yes     yes      no    yes
-    less-than       no      no      no      yes     yes
+    less-than       no      no      no      yes     yes      no    yes
     ```

 1. Moved operator negation out of the operator itself (isnot) to its own